 Bóolkhènt!
 Welcome!
-Benvenuto! + + + Enghele SÈRJO BONATO KHUNTZ is gastòrbet + + + Enghele SÈRJO BONATO KHUNTZ, bar haban vorlóart an vraünt und an hüutar + + + Enghele ÈNGALLE FRIGO MAYER, an baarar zimbar, is gastòrbet + + + Enghele ÈNGALLE FRIGO MAYAR, bar bèllanen hörtan gadénkhan + + + Gianni Ricordo: Gianni Rapelli is gastòrbet + + + Gianni Ricordo di Gianni Molinari + + + Gianni Dar önjar liibar kséll Gianni Molinari is gastòrbet + + + Baposte Benedikt XVI. is ganaamet Gaheertar Kséll
+Benvenuto! + + + Lauro LAURO TONDELLO PLÖZAR is gastòrbet + + + Lauro LAURO TONDELLO PLÖZAR. an baarar zimbar + + + Serjo SÈRJO BONATO KHUNTZ is gastòrbet + + + Serjo SÈRJO BONATO KHUNTZ, bar haban vorlóart an vraünt und an hüutar + + + Enghele ÈNGALLE FRIGO MAYAR, an baarar zimbar, is gastòrbet + + + Enghele ÈNGALLE FRIGO MAYAR, bar bèllanen hörtan gadénkhan + + + Gianni Ricordo: Gianni Rapelli is gastòrbet + + + Gianni Ricordo di Gianni Molinari + + + Gianni Dar önjar liibar kséll Gianni Molinari is gastòrbet + + + Baposte Benedikt XVI. is ganaamet Gaheertar Kséll

 © 1997